-A good orientation is essential for a new trustee (including alternates) to perform effectively.
-This can range from an informal session with the chair of the board and the library director to a full meeting with the entire board.
+Orientation is essential for a new trustee (including alternates) to perform effectively.
+This can range from an informal session with the chair of the board and the library director, a full meeting with the entire board and/or attendance at a NHLTA orientation workshop.
 New trustees should be given a complete tour of the library, an explanation of its services and an introduction to the staff.
-We strongly recommend that each trustee should have a notebook containing the following information (the notebook should be passed on to incoming trustees from outgoing trustees):
+We strongly recommend that each trustee should have a notebook containing the following information (the notebook should be passed on to incoming trustees):

-- List of library trustees, including trustee address, phone, email, term expiration - The board of trustees by-laws - The board's committees, assignments and duties
+- List of library trustees, including their contact information and term expiration;

+- The board of trustees' by-laws;

+- The board's committees, assignments and duties;

-- The charter/history of your library
+- The charter/history of your library;

-- NH Library Trustees Manual

-- Organizational chart of your library
+- Organizational chart of your library or list of library staff positions;

-- List of library staff, positions, date of hire (maybe birthday)

-- Job descriptions of staff

-- Mission statement
+- Staff job descriptions;

+- Library's mission statement;
-- Library goals/objectives and long range plan; board's annual goals

-- Your library's policies and procedures; approved annual holidays

-- Board approved budget for current year with back-up materials

-- Library board meeting agendas, minutes, monthly reports

-- Last annual report and current library statistics of use and holdings
+- Library goals/objectives and strategic plan; board's annual goals; - Library policies and procedures; approved annual holidays; - Board-approved budget for current year with back-up materials; - Library board meeting agendas, minutes, monthly reports; - Last annual report and current library statistics of use and holdings; - NH state laws pertaining to libraries.

-- Copy of Director's Performance Review form

-- NH state laws pertaining to libraries